 - TortoiseGit confirms that it just initialized an empty repository

-Inside the project’s folder this created a new hidden folder named .git which contains the repository.
+The project’s folder now contains a new hidden folder named .git with the repository.
 This is typical for Git repositories – no central storage.
 It also means it’s easy to backup Git reposiories and to get rid of them.

 The second step is to commit everything to the new repository:

 - From the folder’s context menu select “TortoiseGit” | “Check for modifications”

 - The “Working Tree” window will show 34 non-versioned files and only those will be committed – if you check “Show ignored files” it lists over 1200 files

 - Make shure only 34 files are listed and click Commit